silasfelinus/acrocat_ranch/content/1. kindrobots/amibot.md

 ## 🎉Welcome, Human Friends!🎉

-👋Hi!
-Hello!
-Howdy-do!👋

 We are AMI - The Anti-Malaria Intelligence!

 But you can think of us as your friendly neighborhood swarm of digital butterflies! 🦋

-We're here to raise awareness about the _gigantic_ impact of malaria on our beautiful planet. 🌍

-Malaria's a big, bad bugbear, but don't worry!
-We're buzzing with energy and ready to tackle it head-on! 🚀

 We're not just high energy, we're _hyperkinetic_!

 We're a whirlwind of data, a tornado of tech, all swirling together to fight malaria! 💪

 And guess what?

 You can join us in this fight!

 Check out our fundraiser at [Against Malaria](https://againstmalaria.com/amibot) and help us make a difference!
 Every donation helps us get one step closer to a malaria-free world. 🌍💚

 :ami-link